andijakl/ndef-nfc/README.md

 * Mailto: sending email messages with recipient address and optional subject and body (C# only)
 * Telephone call: defining the number to call
 * Windows Settings: launch a settings page on Windows 10 (PC and mobile)
-* Nokia Accessories: let the user choose an app to launch on his Nokia Lumia Windows Phone 8 device (C# only).
-Deprecated class.
-* WpSettings: launch a settings page on Windows Phone 8 (e.g., Bluetooth settings, flight mode).
-Actually modifying these settings is not allowed by the security model of Windows Phone (C# only).
-Deprecated class.

 #### Platform-specific extension library to enable real-life use cases (C#)

-* Business card (vCard): convert a Contact from the user's address book directly to a vCard record (Windows 8, Windows Phone 8)
+* Business card (vCard): convert a Contact from the user's address book directly to a vCard record
-* iCalendar: store appointments and events on tags, integrates with WinRT calendar classes (Windows 8, alpha release)
+* iCalendar: store appointments and events on tags, integrates with WinRT calendar classes (alpha release)
 * Image: images in various format on NFC tags or embedded in a Smart Poster.
-Includes de/encoding of JPEG, PNG, GIF and other file formats (Windows 8)
+Includes de/encoding of JPEG, PNG, GIF and other file formats

 ## Example Apps

-For C#, the library download comes with NdefDemoWin10 (for Windows 10 / UWP), NdefDemoWin (for Windows 8.1 / WinRT) and NdefDemo (for Windows Phone 8.0 / Silverlight).
-These example apps demonstrate some of the features of the NDEF Library.
-These demos are available under GPL v3 license.
+For C#, the library download comes with NdefDemoWin10 (for Windows 10 / UWP).
+This example app demonstrates some of the features of the NDEF Library.
+The demo is available under GPL v3 license.
 You can download the Windows 10 example app from the [Windows Store](https://www.microsoft.com/store/apps/9nblggh5p3rm).

 Another GPL-licensed example app for Windows Phone 8 is [NfcShare](https://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/), which is available together with accompanying webinar slides and a recording at the [NFC developer's section at NfcInteractor.com](https://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/).